intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Further Work {#research}

 This is a developing field, and it is expected that our understanding will continue to grow.
-Among the recent changes are much higher use of encryption at different protocol layers and the consolidation of more and more traffic to the same destinations; these have greatly impacted the field.
+One recent change is much higher use of encryption at different protocol layers.
+This obviously impacts the field greatly, by removing the ability to use most implicit signals.
+But it may also provide new tools for secure collaboration, and force a rethinking of how collaboration should be performed.

+While there are some examples of modern, well-designed collaboration mechanisms, the list of examples is not long.
+Clearly more work is needed, if we wish to realize the potential benefits of collaboration in further cases.
+This requires a mindset change, a migration away from using implicit signals.
-While there are some examples of modern, well-designed collaboration mechanisms, clearly more work is needed.
-Many complex cases would require significant developments in order to become feasible.
+And of course, we need to choose such cases where the collaboration can be performed safely, is not a privacy concern, and the incentives of the relevant parties are aligned.
+Path signals collaboration is not for all situations, however.
+It should also be noted that many complex cases would require significant developments in order to become feasible.

 Some of the most difficult areas are listed below.
 Research on these topics would be welcome.

-* Business arrangements.
-Many designs -- for instance those related to quality-of-service -- involve an expectation of paying for a service.
+* Some forms of collaboration may depend on business arrangements, which may or may not be easy to put in place.
+For instance, some quality-of-service mechanisms involve an expectation of paying for a service.
 This is possible and has been successful within individual domains, e.g., users can pay for higher data rates or data caps in their ISP networks.
 However, it is a business-wise much harder